sass/node-sass/docs/custom-functions-internal.md

 ### signature

 The signature defines how the function can be invoked.
 It also declares which arguments are required and which are optional.
-Required arguments will be enforced by libsass and a SASS error is thrown in the event a call as missing an argument.
+Required arguments will be enforced by LibSass and a Sass error is thrown in the event a call as missing an argument.
 Optional arguments only need to be present when you want to overwrite the default value.

     foo($bar, $baz: 2)